 A majority of coin collectors assemble a set of Susan B. Anthony dollars by date and mint mark of business strike coins.
 You may even find that your local bank may have some of these coins available when customers deposit them or exchange them for paper currency.
 Otherwise, you may obtain them from your local coin dealer or online for a small premium over face value.
 To complete your coin collection, you will need to collect a total of eleven coins:

-Intermediate and advanced coin collectors looking for a challenge will assemble a complete date and mint set that includes business strikes, proof issues, and five popular die varieties.
+Intermediate and advanced coin collectors looking for a challenge will attempt to assemble a complete date and mint set that includes business strikes, proof issues, and five popular die varieties.
 Furthermore, you should strive to obtain the business strike coins with a minimum grade of at least MS-65.
 Almost all the coins in the series are extremely affordable.
 However, there is only one coin that will cost you a little more than $100: the 1981-S SBA Dollar Proof Type 2.
 In addition to the coins listed above, you will need to obtain the following coins:

 - 1979-P Wide Rim (aka: Near Date)